 To clean, the bulb on top comes off.
 I typically put a few drops of dish soap down in it, pour in some warm water and use my bottle brush.
 Some basters come with their own “special” cleaning brush, but I’ve never opted for these — my regular brush has worked just fine and it’s one less thing to store.

 If I can’t get something out this way, lay it down in a pan of water to cover the baster and stick a denture tablet inside the baster and wait 10 minutes or so, then run the bottle brush through it again.
 See Cleaning with Denture Tablets for more ways to use them.

 The biggest problem I’ve had with the turkey baster method is keeping a turkey baster for kitchen use.
 We have this rule, you see, that the seaworthiness of the boat trumps the galley.
 So Dave swiped my first one for the tool box — without the bulb, it made a great funnel extender for hard to reach, small fill ports on the transmission and autopilot (he stuck the tip of the regular funnel into the big end).
 More than once, he used it to get the last bit of water out of a sump (the stuffing box and gray water are the two I recall) so he could see something better.

 The good news is that even in Mexico and Central America, you can buy turkey basters in most grocery stores in medium-sized towns — and for a reasonable price.

 A slightly easier way is to use a fat separator, such as that shown at right.
-I like the turkey baster method a little better primarily due to space considerations, but this also works well and if you have the storage space, it’s a good option.
+I like the turkey baster method a little better primarily due to space considerations, but this also works well (I had one when living ashore) and if you have the storage space, it’s a good option.

 To use this type, you pour the liquid into the cup, let it settle, and then pour the “good stuff” back into your pan or bowl through the spout.
 Since the spout comes from the bottom of the cup, the good stuff comes out first.
 Stop pouring when the fat starts coming out, and discard the fat.